 Great people!
 Our native professional translators, the majority of whom also work and live in the country of their native language.

 By working with in-country linguists, we can follow the developments of the local language from the inside and ensure the use of current day wordings in our translations.
-Thanks to our advanced translation management system, we can easily connect with all translators and copywriters across the globe and constantly keep each other updated on the jobs we are working on.
+Thanks to our advanced translation management system, we can easily connect with all our translators and copywriters across the globe and keep each other updated on the jobs we are working on.

 It goes without saying that all new linguists who work for us are carefully screened and tested before they become part of the team.

 The Attached portal is the central point for all your translation needs.
 Your benefits when using our portal include: